Parachute Commando Regiments

 The Parachute Commandos Regiments (RPC) are Algerian parachute regiments.

 The regiments are part of the 17th Parachute Division of Biskra of the land forces of the Algerian People's National Army.

 The regiments are "special troops" regiments by virtue of their missions and status.

 History

 The parachutists of the Algerian Army were not in the form of regiments but of groups.
 The first parachutist regiments were formed in the 1980s.
 The first regiments were the 4th, 12th and 18th RPC.
 The 1st RPC and the 5th RPC were created in 1995.

 The regiments were integrated into the Centre de Conduite et de Coordination des Actions de Lutte Anti-Subversive (CLAS) in 1995.
-The 6th RPC is the last regiment to been created as it was created in 2009.
+The 6th RPC is the last regiment to be created as it was created in 2009.

 The parachute commandos belong to the 17th Parachute Division, which is a predominantly infantry division but with more sensitive missions than the infantry regiments.

 The 17th Parachute Division, created in 1991 by decree, is specialized in airborne combat and air assault, its main mission being emergency projection.